Skip to main content

 • 15% commission on performance royalties

-• 20% commission on mechanical royalties (as of January 2025)
+• 20% commission on mechanical royalties (Source)

 • Commissions calculated on "Net Sums" after intermediary deductions